 You can read additional reviews of the book here:

-And here is a recent review of the European book by the author of the Second Nuclear Age.
+And here a review of the European book by the author of the Second Nuclear Age.

 Two key things make this an important book for academics, engineers, and defense analysts.
 First, the author’s method was to visit everyone who had anything to do with the F-35 and put together an overall story about this cutting-edge technology.
 This approach contrasts sharply with the far more common approach of a top-down descriptions.
 Many of these top-down approaches really offer a particular view of what the US should be doing – they offer a future “history by design” and analyze how a particular technology, here the F-35, fits into the offered view.
 The biases in such an approach are clear.
 If the particular technology fits in with the proposed future, the analyst likes the system.
 Otherwise not.